romylorenz/strokeLoop/README.md

 # strokeLoop
-Neuroadaptive Bayesian optimisation for rapidly mapping residual network function in stroke
+Neuroadaptive Bayesian optimization for rapidly mapping residual network function in stroke

 The paper describing the full study is currently under revision, a preprint is available on bioRxiv: [https://doi.org/10.1101/2020.07.03.186197]